 What is PRP and how does it work?

 Platelet-rich plasma is a concentration of your platelets (a part of your blood) obtained by spinning your whole blood in a special centrifuge.
 Platelets are what naturally begin the healing process in your body anytime an injury occurs.
-The platelets release proteins that attract your body's stem cells to the injured area.
+The platelets release proteins that promote healing to the injured area.
 The concentration of platelets in PRP allows your body to recognize the injury as a priority and heals it more quickly and more thoroughly than your body can by itself.

 What is BMA and how does it work?

-Bone marrow aspirate (BMA) is a procedure in which the doctor removes your own body's bone marrow stem cells, concentrates them in an FDA approved device and injects them into the area(s) of injury with ultrasound guidance to ensure exact placement.
-The concentration of stem cells works directly at the site of injury or degenerative tissue to increase the healing potential tenfold.
+Bone marrow aspirate (BMA) is a procedure in which the doctor removes your own body's bone marrow, concentrates regenerative cells in an FDA approved device and injects them into the area(s) of injury with ultrasound guidance to ensure exact placement.
+The concentration of regenerative cells works directly at the site of injury or degenerative tissue to increase the healing potential tenfold.

 How is the PRP/BMA delivered to the injured area?